systemd/systemd/docs/ENVIRONMENT.md

   useful for debugging.
 Currently only supported by `systemd-cryptsetup-generator`.

+* `$SYSTEMD_INTEGRITYTAB` — if set, use this path instead of `/etc/integritytab`.
+Only useful for debugging.
+Currently only supported by `systemd-integritysetup-generator`.

 * `$SYSTEMD_VERITYTAB` — if set, use this path instead of `/etc/veritytab`.
 Only useful for debugging.
 Currently only supported by `systemd-veritysetup-generator`.